Bw00d/euler_project/README.md

 ## Euler Project in Ruby

-I recently started solving the [Euler Project](https://projecteuler.net/) challenges in Ruby.
+Working on solving [Euler Project](https://projecteuler.net/) challenges in Ruby for fun.
 Great way to become fluent in the syntax of a language.